bianzheCN/lc/TypeScript/Basic.md

 # Basic

+## Why

+While the size, scope, and complexity of programs written in JavaScript has grown exponentially, the ability of JavaScript language to express the relationships between different units of code has not.

+Combined with JavaScript's peculiar runtime semantics, this mismatch between language and program complexity has made JavaScript development a difficult task to manage at scale

 ## Benefit

 The main benefit of TypeScript is that it can highlight unexpected behavior in your code, lowering the chance of bugs